pfwd/talk-static-analysis-phpstan/src/slides.md

 <!--
 - Get the by in of the team
 - Run at the highest level to see what needs fixing
-- Run at each level and create a bug per run level
+- Run at each level and create a ticket per run level
 - Attempt to fix a level per sprint
 - Use phpstan.neon as a means of testing beyond the baseline
 - Put the fixes in a separate branch/pr